 The Collaborating Well Initiative is focused on advancing collaborative approaches to landscape conservation and stewardship by developing curricula that can be delivered in a variety of ways to practitioners.
 Our goal is to build the scaffolding that can support the burgeoning landscape stewardship movement and increase partnership capacity at scale by enabling us to practice conservation in ways that are more inclusive, informed, and integrative.
+Collaborating Well objectives are to:

 Given the complexity of land and water stewardship across the country – typically spanning multiple jurisdictions and involving multiple stakeholders, sectors, and sources of knowledge — the need for collaborative leadership has become increasingly urgent.
 While the potential of collaborative approaches to address this complexity has been widely acknowledged, there is less focus on what it actually means to act collaboratively and display the traits needed for effective, measurable, and durable results.